JarekB-dev/KitchenMakers/README.md

     - I would like to find company specialised in custom kitchens.
     - I would like to see what materials, brands and technology they use to make sure they will be able to fullfil all orders.
-    - I would like to see portoflio of the company to make sure they are reliable company.
+    - To make sure they are a trustworthy company, I would like to see their portfolio.
     - I would like to contact the company via phone or email.
     - I would like to know the showroom address and opening hours.